1900s Australian region cyclone seasons: Unnamed tropical cyclone (January 1909)

 On 29 January 1909, a developing tropical cyclone was detected near Alotau.
 Slowly moving to the southeast, the cyclone reached its peak intensity of 990 hPa on February 2 before weakening.
 It was last noted, near the eastern boundary of the basin on the next day.
 No landmasses were affected.

 Unnamed tropical cyclone (1909 Normanton cyclone)

 A cyclone developed in the Gulf of Carpentaria on an unknown date.
 On 4 March 1909, the cyclone crossed, just 4 km, near Normanton.
 Gale-force winds were experienced and there were trees uprooted.
 Many houses across the town were either sustained damages and/or damaged.
 A tornado may have been spawned by the cyclone.
 No fatalities were reported.

 Unnamed tropical cyclone (March 1909)

 A cyclone may passed over and/or near Borroloola on 12 March, which was last noted on the next day.
 The fatalities and damages were unknown.
-However, this aren't included in the records of Bureau of Meteorology.
+However, this is not included in the records of Bureau of Meteorology.